Endoscopic retrograde cholangiopancreatography

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+When you make your appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down any symptoms you're experiencing, including those that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.

-- Make a list of all medications, vitamins and supplements that you're taking.
+- Make a list of all medications, as well as any vitamins or supplements, that you're taking.

-- Ask a family member or friend to come with you.
-Sometimes it can be difficult to remember all of the information provided to you during an appointment.
+- Consider taking a family member or friend along.
+Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Write down questions to ask your doctor.